Developers, Start Your Migrations! .NET 5 Paves the Way for a Great Development Experience!

 The largest area of change is around the infrastructure for ASP.NET.
 Migrating your code may require rework, but in most cases, I have found that the migration improves the quality of the code by supporting more modern coding approaches.
-For WebForms, Blazor or Razor Pages are good alternatives, and Windows Workflows can be done using an open-source product like CoreWF or Elsa-Workflow.
+Additionally, for WebForms, Blazor or Razor Pages are good alternatives, and Windows Workflows can be done using an open-source product like CoreWF or Elsa-Workflow.

 If you are in an unsupported case like Web Forms, you have two options.
 One, migrate to a regular ASP.NET web application which will mean a new architecture.
 Two, you could use Blazor on the server and have a similar paradigm to Web Forms.